-In addition to this video, check out this article on the use of you're welcome in french.
+In addition to this video, check out this article on the use of the expression of nothing in French.

 Transcript